Modder65/members-only-nextjs/README.md

 # MembersOnly

 MembersOnly is a blog-like platform built with Next.js, where users can engage in creating posts, commenting, and replying to comments in a community-driven environment.
-The application features robust user authentication and session management, powered by NextAuth and JSON Web Tokens.

 ## Features